VATHEN96/VATHEN96.github.io/README.md

    npm run dev
    ```
 5. **Open in Browser**:
-   Navigate to `http://localhost:3000` to explore GoalZilla.
+   Navigate to `http://localhost:3000` to explore wowzarush.
 6. **Deploy**: Follow the deployment instructions in the repository to go live.
 7. **Smart Contract on Telos Testnet**: [View on Teloscan](https://testnet.teloscan.io/address/0x7144Da8697ec83F9f820460C6498DcA90fF20901)

 ---

-## 🌟 Join the GoalZilla Movement
+## 🌟 Join the wowzarush Movement

 Let’s shape the future of crowdfunding with **Telos Chain**!
-Whether you’re a creator with a vision or a donor looking to make an impact, GoalZilla provides the tools to make it happen. 🐲💫
+Whether you’re a creator with a vision or a donor looking to make an impact, wowzarush provides the tools to make it happen. 🐲💫